Hi, I’m Miriam!

 I received my PhD from Technical University of Munich (Computational Social Science Lab).
 I hold three undergraduate degrees in Psychology, Political Science, and History, and a master’s degree in Criminology.

-During my PhD, I have been a visiting researcher at University of Michigan, University of Cambridge, and the Auschwitz Insitute for the Prevention of Mass Atrocities in New York City.
+During my PhD, I have been a visiting researcher at University of Michigan, University of Cambridge, and the Auschwitz Institute for the Prevention of Mass Atrocities in New York City.

 Updates